Cream of Wheat Logo

 Cream of Wheat Emblem

-For almost as long as the logo proposed by artist Edward V. Brewer, it has been condemned by the public.
+For almost as long as artist Edward V. Brewer proposed the logo, the public condemned it.
 Many have demanded that the symbol of racism, Rastus’s character, be removed.
 Because of this, B&G Foods was under a lot of pressure from activists for a long time.
 The reason was the African-American Black Chef depicted on the product packages.
-In addition, the word “Rastus” is a derogatory term in the United States.
+In addition, “Rastus” is a derogatory term in the United States.
 In 2020, protests intensified, and most brands were forced to redesign to remove people with dark skin from the emblems.

 The trademark consists of the words “CREAM,” “OF,” and “WHEAT” spaced separately.
 The first and third have the same garnishment – individual, stylized.
 A union connects them in the middle.
-It is made by an outline.
+An outline makes it.

 Cream of Wheat Symbol